-Integrative Essay.
-At the conclusion of the program, students will write an integrative essay describing how they addressed the leadership issue in their proposal by incorporating and synthesizing information from their required capstone projects and other assignments or learning experiences.
+Capstone Essay.
+At the conclusion of the program, students will write a comprehensive essay that demonstrates their ability to identify important organizational issues, conduct a thorough review of scholarly literature related to the problem or issue and discuss howthey have applied learning throughout the program to the identified issues within their capstone organization by incorporating and synthesizing information from their required capstone projects and other assignments or learning experiences.
 Essays must demonstrate graduate-level writing and follow APA and Program Writing Guidelines.